erkston/a2s-api/README.md

 ## Usage

 The script/container no longer requires ENV variables for the server IP/port you want to query.
-It now takes the server info via POST request body.
+It now receives the server info in the POST.

 ### Docker